Happiness? Fun? Joy? Do you know how to be happy? Why does it seem elusive to many and yet abundant to others?

 And then, there are solo travelers.
 A WHOLE NEW BREED, Netflix’s secret weapon.
 I’m a little ‘Mr. Bean’ with a pinch of Bridget Jones giving some Oscar-winning comedy performances along my cafe trails lol.
 I thrive on it.
 Solo travelers intentionally choose to travel alone for the adventure that far-flung destinations can bring and that includes cute cafe terrace life.
 I quietly observe like a baby meerkat perking up for a quick inspection.

 Fun is waking up deciding what cute outfit you’re going to wear to turn a few heads.
-Fun is going to a café for a croissant, café au lait and some ‘parlez’ing in a new language.
-Fun is sitting people watching from behind your Dior sunglasses as you ogle the Italian hottie who is keen to sit beside you.
-Fun is being flirted by the waiter as he smiles and gazes as you walk away.
+Joy is going to a café for a croissant, café au lait and some ‘parlez’ing in a new language.
+Happiness is sitting people watching from behind your Dior sunglasses as you ogle the Italian hottie who is keen to sit beside you.
+Pleasure is being flirted by the waiter as he smiles and gazes as you walk away.
 Fun is wandering aimlessly around the cute shops and finding little hidden gems.
 Fun is salivating over the idea of lunch and what you plan to have that day.
-Fun is having gelato beside a fountain listening to the water drops sing to your ears.
+Joy is having gelato beside a fountain listening to the water drops sing to your ears.
 And fun is dancing until 6 am to then walk home with panda eyes as the world begins again in rush hour mode. lol.